SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/04-Guards.md

 Resolvers are **data providers**.

-They allow us to fetch data **before navigating** to the specific route.
+They allow us to fetch data **before navigating** to a specific route.

 The router will wait for the data to be fetched.